Strategy11/formidable-forms/readme.txt

 [See more FAQs](https://formidableforms.com/formidable-faqs/ "Formidable Form FAQs")

 == Changelog ==
+= 3.02.01 =
+* Fix: Allow the heading class and ids to stay for the sidebar form widget.
+The headings were missing a class and not the same as other headings in some themes.
+* Fix: If all form templates are deleted, keep the 'templates' nav item so new templates can still be created.
+* Fix: When creating a new form, don't include trashed form templates in the form template options
+* Fix: Remove outdated sslverify refererences
+* Fix: The sample form for the form styler didn't have a great layout when CSS grids were turned on

 = 3.02 =
 * New: Add support for WordPress export and erase personal data options for easier GDPR support
 * Fix: HTML was getting stripped in field labels when a form was edited on the form builder page